dnhansen/comark/week10.md

 On my machine, redirecting standard out somehow represses (some of) the `write` system calls, at least in the standard error output of `strace`.
 If you experience something similar, try omitting the redirect.

+### Task 9

+The [`mmap2`(2)](https://man7.org/linux/man-pages/man2/mmap2.2.html) system call is provided by the Linux kernel and supersedes the system call `mmap`.
+The GNU C Library (glibc) provides a wrapper function [`mmap`(2)](https://man7.org/linux/man-pages/man2/mmap.2.html) which is usually called instead when available (which it obviously isn't on non-GNU systems!).

+### Task 10

+The [source code](https://elixir.bootlin.com/glibc/glibc-2.28/source/malloc/malloc.c#L1058) for the [`malloc`(3)](https://man7.org/linux/man-pages/man3/malloc.3.html) function in the GNU C Library describes the layout of free and allocated memory chunks.
+(The command `ldd --version` prints the version of glibc we are using, which is version 2.28.
+That is, Peyman links to an older version which has slightly different behaviour.)

+Essentially, `malloc` allocates an extra two words immediately before the block of memory available to the user.
+The second word contains the size of the chunk in bytes.
+From the [source code](https://elixir.bootlin.com/glibc/glibc-2.28/source/malloc/malloc.c#L1174) it is also fairly easy to convince oneself [TODO: Write something about struct alignment and offsets?] that the minimum chunk size is at least 16, so the three least significant bits of the chunk size are zero.
+Hence we may use these bits to store bit flags.

+When you access `A[-1]` you will notice that its value is (always?)
+2 larger than the actual size of the allocated chunk, since the second bit is set.
+This indicates that the chunk was allocated using `mmap`, which indeed it was.

+The first word contains the size of the previous chunk, which apparently turns out to be 0 (for reasons I don't understand).

+NOTE: Using array indices to access values outside of an array yields undefined behaviour [TODO: or implementation-defined behaviour?], so don't actually do this.

 ### Task 12

 It is sufficient to execute the command `man brk` since there is no `man 1 brk`.
-It is perhaps useful to also take a look at the 'NOTES' section, in particular the subsection 'C library/kernel differences'.
+It is perhaps useful to also take a look at the ['NOTES' section](https://man7.org/linux/man-pages/man2/brk.2.html#NOTES) of the manual page, in particular the subsection 'C library/kernel differences'.

-Apparently the system call `brk` returns the location of the (current or new) break point, while there is a wrapper which returns the status code as described.
+As with `mmap` there is both a system call `brk` and a wrapper function of the same name provided by the GNU C Library.
+The *system call* returns the location of the (current or new) break point, the *wrapper* returns the status code as described.
 Since `strace` prints the return value of the system call itself, we can use it to see the break point.

 ## Hand-in